-The key to managing your dog’s shedding is grooming.
+The key to managing your Corgi’s shedding is frequent brushing.
 Whenever they sit with you, pull out a brush and gently move through their fur.
 Every three days is a good standard for a time frame.
-When your pooch blows its coat, you need to groom daily.
+When your pooch blows its coat, you need to brush and demat daily.

-- Spot Cleaning – Since you know it’s not good for your Pembroke Welsh Corgi to receive too much bathing, you have the option of spot cleaning instead.
+- Spot Cleaning – Since it’s not good for your Corgi to receive too much bathing, you have the option of spot cleaning instead.
 You know that walk in the woods together?
 The mud and dirt travel home with your pooch.
 Tip: You can use baby shampoo for spot cleaning so long as you rinse it out completely.
-It’s gentle, and does the trick quite nicely.
 Spot cleaning is an ideal way to avoid full baths until it’s time.

-- Shampoo Choice – Unless your Welsh Corgi has a skin condition, you really don’t have to buy a fancy shampoo to clean your dog while shedding.
+- Shampoo Choice – Unless your Corgi has a skin condition, you really don’t have to buy a fancy shampoo to clean your dog while shedding.
 Harsh formulas will strip natural oil from the skin, so avoid those.
 If you can find an organic or natural blend, your dog’s coat will appreciate it.
-Remember, it may cost a little more, but you’re only bathing the Corgi about 12 times a year.
-A little goes a long way.
+Remember, it may cost a little more, but you’re not bathing the Corgi often, so a little goes a long way.

 - Grooming Tips – While you’re focusing on shedding, there are other elements to grooming your dog.
 Corgis benefit from ear cleaning and nail clipping too.
 Give yourself plenty of time with your dog, as they may find grooming stressful, and you need to show them a ton of love and patience.
 Pause periodically for hugs and kisses, teaching them grooming is an enjoyable activity.
 Encourage positive behavior responses with small treats.

-The answer to the question of “do Pembroke Welsh Corgis Shed” is a definitive yes, a lot.
-Nonetheless, if you provide your dog with proper grooming and cleaning, you can decrease the amount of random hair around your home.
+The answer to the question of “do Corgis Shed” is a definitive yes, a lot.
+Nonetheless, if you provide your Corgi with proper grooming and cleaning, you can decrease the amount of random hair around your home.
 Just be patient, as there is a small learning curve here.
-Once you get into a pattern, it will become natural and part of bonding time with your pup.
+Once you get into a pattern, it will become natural and part of bonding time with your Corgi.